-Having spent hours reading through policy documents and sourcing prices for various levels of cover, we think that Bupa offers the best value for money.
+Having spent hours reading through policy documents and sourcing prices for various levels of private medical insurance cover, we think that Bupa offers the best value for money.

 Their prices are slightly less than other providers and they include several treatments others have excluded.

-Obviously, the best cover for you will depend on your circumstances and budget.
+Obviously, the best private medical insurance for you will depend on your circumstances and budget.

-The contents of this page should not be seen as medical or financial advice, we just wanted to research private medical healthcare cover costs in the UK.
+The contents of this page should not be seen as medical or financial advice, we just wanted to research private medical insurance costs in the UK.